-Potentially Less Than Significant with Less Than a) Would the project conflict with a program, plan, ordinance, or policy addressing the circulation Significant Impact Mitigation Incorporated Significant Impact No Impact system, pedestr stem, including transit, roadway, bicycle, and destrian facilities?
+Less Than Significant a) Would the project conflict with a program, plan, ordinance, or policy addressing the circulation Potentially Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact system, including transit, roadway, bicycle, and pedestrian facilities?
 X

 Minor, temporary impacts to traffic are expected to occur during construction of the Project due to workers' vehicles and construction vehicles and equipment at the Project site; however, said impacts will be less than significant and short-term.
 Operation of the Project will increase vehicle trips in the area above existing conditions by two monthly tanker truck trips to the Project site for chemical deliveries.
 These two monthly tanker truck trips are not of a frequency that would result in a substantial impact to traffic or transportation in the area.
 For these reasons, construction and operation of the Project will not conflict with a program, plan, ordinance, or policy addressing the circulation system.